kaldoran/Send-file-P2P/README.md

   Please be sure to compile the part which you want to start before tryingto starting it.

-  If you are a bit lazy, and you are on windows, you could use the ./Scripts_Automatisation/make_all.sh" script.
+  If you are a bit lazy, and you are on linux, you could use the ./Scripts_Automatisation/make_all.sh" script.

   You juste need to write : "./make_all.sh".